New York State Conservation Partnership Program

 In the meantime, please visit our NYSCPP Grant Page to get more information on eligibility requirements and descriptions of the grants categories.

-April 2013: DEC and Land Trust Alliance award $1.4 milllion in Conservation Partnership Program Grants
+April 2013: DEC and Land Trust Alliance award $1.4 million in Conservation Partnership Program Grants

-The New York State Department of Environmental Conservation (DEC) awarded Conservation Partnership Program grants totaling $1.4 million to 57 nonprofit land trusts across the state, DEC and the Land Trust Alliance announced today at a news conference at the Mohonk Preserve in Ulster County as part of DEC’s weeklong celebration of Earth Day.
+The New York State Department of Environmental Conservation (DEC) awarded Conservation Partnership Program grants totaling $1.4 million to 57 nonprofit land trusts across the state, DEC and the Land Trust Alliance announced today at a news conference at the Mohonk Preserve in Ulster County as part of DEC’s week-long celebration of Earth Day.
 The grants, funded through the state’s Environmental Protection Fund (EPF), will be matched by $1.3 million in private and local funding.
-Click here for more information, including the press release and media coverage.
+See more information, including the press release and media coverage »

 Resources for Current Grantees

 Use the link below to access or create a new account in our online application and reporting system.
 The system must be used to apply for a Conservation Partnership Program Grant and to complete reports and extension requests.

 Note, the link to the system has changed.
 Please be sure to bookmark this new web address.
 If you have forgotten your password or need help using the system, please contact Katrina Howey in the Northeast Office at 518-587-0774.